ghiscoding/aurelia-slickgrid/docs/getting-started/quick-start.md

 You might notice that all demos are made with mocked dataset that are embedded in each examples, that is mainly for demo purposes, but you might be wondering how to connect this with an `FetchClient`?
 Easy... just replace the mocked data, assigned to the `dataset` property, by your `FetchClient` call and that's it.
 The `dataset` property can be changed at any time, which is why you can use local data and/or connect it to a `Promise` or an async call with `FetchClient` (internally it's just a SETTER that refreshes the grid).
 See [Example 22](https://ghiscoding.github.io/aurelia-slickgrid/#/slickgrid/example22) for a demo showing how to load a JSON file with `FetchClient`.

 ### 9. Get Started
-The best way to get started is to clone the [Aurelia-Slickgrid-demos](https://github.com/ghiscoding/aurelia-slickgrid-demos), it has multiple examples and it is also updated frequently since it is used for the GitHub Bootstrap 4 demo page. `Aurelia-Slickgrid` has 2 `Bootstrap` themes, you can see a demo of each one below.
+The best way to get started is to clone the [Aurelia-Slickgrid-demos](https://github.com/ghiscoding/aurelia-slickgrid-demos), it has multiple examples and it is also updated frequently since it is used for the GitHub Bootstrap 5 demo page. `Aurelia-Slickgrid` has 2 `Bootstrap` themes, you can see a demo of each one below.
-- [Bootstrap 4 demo](https://ghiscoding.github.io/aurelia-slickgrid) / [examples repo](https://github.com/ghiscoding/aurelia-slickgrid-demos/tree/master/webpack-bs4-demo) (with `I18N` Service)
+- [Bootstrap 5 demo](https://ghiscoding.github.io/aurelia-slickgrid) / [examples repo](https://github.com/ghiscoding/aurelia-slickgrid-demos/tree/master/webpack-bs5-demo) (with `I18N` Service)
-  - [Bootstrap 4 - examples repo](https://github.com/ghiscoding/aurelia-slickgrid-demos/tree/master/webpack-bs4-demo-with-locales) (**without** `I18N` Service)
+- [Bootstrap 5 - examples repo](https://github.com/ghiscoding/aurelia-slickgrid-demos/tree/master/webpack-bs5-demo-with-locales) (**without** `I18N` Service)
-- [Bootstrap 5 demo](https://ghiscoding.github.io/aurelia-slickgrid/) / [examples repo](https://github.com/ghiscoding/aurelia-slickgrid-demos/tree/master/webpack-bs5-demo) (with `I18N` Service)

 ##### All Live Demo Examples have links to the actual code
 Like to see the code to a particular Example?
 Just click on the "see code" that is available in every live examples.